 How many scripts will a newly created wallet have?
 How many items will be added to the GCS returned by

-What is the false postive rate for Basic compact block filters?
-How many false positives blocks would you expect a newly created block to retrieve if scanning the entire block-chain? (note that newly-created keys have birthdays which mean they don’t actually have to scan before the key was generated).
+What is the false positive rate for Basic compact block filters?
+How many false positive blocks would you expect a newly created block to retrieve if scanning the entire block-chain? (note that newly created keys have birthdays which mean they don’t actually have to scan before the key was generated).

 What do you think of the new tests?
 Would you add any additional test cases?